 - National Non-Domestic Rates (NNDR);

 - Council Tax;

 - Sundry Debtors;

 - Housing Benefit and Council Tax support performance:

 - Housing Benefit overpayments.

-- RESOLVED: That the report be noted.

-- 120 OVERALL CAPITAL OUTTURN 2016/17
+120 OVERALL CAPITAL OUTTURN 2016/17

 The Director of Resources submitted a report for Committee's information with details of the Capital Programme Outturn for all Committees for the 2016/17 financial year.